 If a child is making slower progress than expected (see above), the first response will be offering high quality teaching targeted at their areas of weakness.
 Where progress continues to be less than expected the class or subject teacher, working with the SENCO, will assess whether the child has SEN. While informally gathering evidence (including the views of the pupil and their parents) the school will proactively put in place extra teaching or other rigorous interventions designed to secure better progress, where required as the child's response to such support can help identify their particular needs.
+At this stage they may write a 'support' plan which identifies the additional support that the child is receiving.
 The school is aware that slow progress and low attainment do not necessarily mean that a child has SEN and will not automatically lead to a pupil being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
 Equally, staff will not assume that attainment in line with chronological age means that there is no learning difficulty or disability.
 Some learning difficulties and disabilities occur across the range of cognitive ability and, left unaddressed may lead to frustration, which may manifest itself as disaffection, emotional or behavioural difficulties.

 For some children, SEN can be identified at an early age.
 However, for others, difficulties become evident only as they develop.
 All staff are alert to emerging difficulties and respond quickly to emerging needs.
-When concerns about special needs are raised by class teachers, they will be discussed with the Inclusion Lead and the opinion of parents/carers will be sought because the school believes that parents know their children best.
+When concerns about special needs are raised by class teachers, they will be discussed with the SENCo and the opinion of parents/carers will be sought because the school believes that parents know their children best.
 Staff will listen carefully when parents/carers express concerns about their child's development because this information is vital to helping support the child effectively in school.
 The school will also listen to and address any concerns raised by children themselves.